-2.6 Outcome Metrics
+2.5 Outcome Metrics

 Applicants are required to clearly describe their assessment and evaluation methodology.
+Mixed-methods evaluations are encouraged (eg, qualitative, quality improvement methods).
 The applicant is required to describe final outcome measures for the project.
-Output measures that are associated with the final outcome measures should be identified in the project plan and will serve as a measure of program effectiveness.
-Planned policy or system changes/improvements should be identified and the plan for qualitative analysis described.
-Baseline data for each measure proposed are required.
+These measures should be identified in the project plan (including a logic model) and will serve as a measure of program effectiveness.
+Planned policy, system, or environmental changes should be identified.
 In addition, applicants should describe how funds from the CPRIT grant will improve outcomes over baseline.
-If the applicant is not providing baseline data for a measure, the applicant must provide a well-justified explanation and describe clear plans and method(s) of measurement to collect the data necessary to establish a baseline.
+If the applicant is not providing baseline data for a measure, the applicant must provide a well-justified explanation and describe clear plans and method(s) of measurement to collect the data necessary to conduct a meaningful evaluation.